rocicorp/diff-server/README.md

 distributed, replicated, transactional database, without requiring the developer to manually merge concurrent changes or handle conflicts.

-Formally, the resulting distributed database is [sticky available](https://jepsen.io/consistency) and [casual+ consistent](https://jepsen.io/consistency/models/causal), which is the [highest consistency level possible](http://www.cs.cornell.edu/lorenzo/papers/cac-tr.pdf) for an available database.
+Formally, the resulting distributed database is [sticky available](https://jepsen.io/consistency) and [causal+ consistent](https://jepsen.io/consistency/models/causal), which is the [highest consistency level possible](http://www.cs.cornell.edu/lorenzo/papers/cac-tr.pdf) for an available database.

 The tradeoff is that some transactions that one peer runs and sees succeed locally may later be rolled back if conflicting concurrent transactions occurred.
 However, note that the